tomxue/ReSampler/README.md

 **--vorbisQuality &lt;quality&gt;** sets the quality level for ogg vorbis output files (between -1 and 10)

-**--noClippingProtection** diables clipping protection (clipping protection is normally active by default)
+**--noClippingProtection** disables clipping protection (clipping protection is normally active by default)

+**--rf64** (since v1.2.6) forces output .wav file to be in rf64 format.
+Has no effect if output file is not a .wav file.

 ## Supported Formats